-We should note that our labor supply elasticity, while large, is less than the infinite elasticity that is commonly used for example in Midrigan (2011), Costain and Nakov (2011a), or Karadi and Reiff (2014).
+We should note that our labor supply elasticity while large is less than the infinite elasticity that is commonly used for example in Midrigan (2011), Costain and Nakov (2011a), or Karadi and Reiff (2018).

-8All prices and changes in prices are expressed in logs and log deviations.
+9All prices and changes in prices are expressed in logs and log deviations.

-Size of Regular Price Changes, in %
+Size of Regular Price Changes, Standardized

 Figure 1.
-Price Change Distribution from Klenow and Kryvstov
+Price Change Distribution from Klenow and Kryvtsov

-To choose parameters, we minimize a weighted sum of the squared deviations of the sample statistics (histogram elements and median duration) from the corresponding properties of our model's steady-state distribution.
+To choose parameters, we minimize a weighted sum of the squared deviations of the sample statistics (histogram elements, median duration, and autocorrelation) from the corresponding properties of our model's steady-state distribution.
 The parameters we allow to vary are (1) the elements of the productivity transition matrix Q, (2) the productivity realizations e_k , (3) the fraction of firms that are flexible-price firms ω^f , and (4) the upper bound of the fixed-cost distribution G().
-We fix the number of productivity realizations at seven, restricting the interior elements of that distribution so that they are equally spaced, but allowing the minimum and maximum productivities to be chosen freely.9
+We fix the number of productivity realizations at seven, restricting the interior elements of that distribution to be equally spaced, but allowing the minimum and maximum productivities to be chosen freely.10